 Ilorin Kwara State, Nigeria Travel Guide

 The Ilorin Central Mosque is a prominent architectural landmark, reflecting the city's strong Islamic heritage.
-Its grand design and spiritual importance make it a focal point.
+Its impressive design and spiritual importance make it a focal point.

 Adjacent, the Emir's Palace symbolizes traditional authority.
 Whereas the interior is generally not open for all, its exterior and grounds show local traditional governance.